NebalusWeb/WebBackend/notes/RouteStrukture.md

   |    |- /register
   |    |- /login
   |    |- /dashboard
+  |- /linktree  # Shows the linktree from the owner
   |- /u
   |    |- /{username}   # Replace the {username} by the requested user... and if requested, it will show the linktree for the user
   |- /p  # Stands for 'projects'